marcelomatus/openhab-addons-gilda/bundles/org.openhab.binding.ferroamp/README.md

 | esm-status           | String                     | R          | Dependent on battery manufacturer        |
 | esm-ts               | String                     | R          | Time stamp when message was published    |

-The following channels are available for `ferroamp` energy system configuration.
+The following channels are available for Ferroamp energy system configuration.
 Please, see Ferroamp documentation for more details.

 | Channel Type ID      | Item Type                  | Read/Write | Description                              |
 |---------------------------------------------------|------------|------------------------------------------|